 5 Reasons Why Hospitality Staff Leave & Solutions to Help Them Stay

 The hospitality industry suffers from one of the highest staff turnover rates, 73.8% in fact, according to the U.S. Bureau of Labor Statistics.
 This defining feature of the industry creates incredible costs due to hiring expenses, understaffing, and inefficiency.
 Not to mention, less tangible costs such as stress, confusion, and frustration.
 However, the ones who feel the effect of this turnover rate the most are guests.

 Hotel staff are leaving in droves due to an ironic paradox.
 An industry that hinges entirely on providing quality customer service often fails to account for the needs of their own staff.
 Hotel industry workers are so dissatisfied that in the UK, Deputy calculated that the average tenure was 7.5 months and that 1 in 3 workers left their job in the last 12 months.

 As a company dedicated to helping hotel management, we used personal experiences and insights to help them keep one of their most important resources, their staff.
 In fact, our company is a collection of hospitality industry workers who felt they weren’t reaching their full potential.
 So, we decided to share some reasons hospitality workers leave, along with ways to avoid it.
-After all, it’s incredibly difficult for hospitality management to welcome guests through the front door if employees are quitting and leaving through the back one.
+After all, it’s incredibly difficult for hospitality management to welcome guests through the front door if hotel staff are quitting and leaving through the back one.

 5 Reasons Hospitality Staff Leave

 Overworked and Understaffed

-A high staff turnover rate can create its own vicious cycle where employees feel the brunt of an unreasonable workload due to understaffing and choose to leave which passes that same workload onto the remaining team members.
+A high staff turnover rate can create its own vicious cycle where hotel staff feel the brunt of an unreasonable workload due to understaffing and choose to leave which passes that same workload onto the remaining team members.
 To address the problem, managers will hire more people but like any position, there is a learning curve to the job, and it takes time to become familiar with hotel operations.
 Sometimes, an inexperienced co-worker can be more work than a non-existent one, which puts the pressure on the more seasoned and experienced staff and can eventually push them out the door.

 No Clear Company Vision